Firstbank Review: Regional Bank with a Hometown Feel

 U.S Bank. offers promotional rates on CDs, with some rates that are slightly higher than average.
 There’s also a step-up and a trade-up option that can increase your rate.
 FirstBank offers shorter terms for its time accounts and lets you make deposits at any time and at current rates.

-FirstBank offers all the products and services you’ll find at the big banks, but with a hometown feel.
+FirstBank is a good choice because offers all the products and services you’ll find at the big banks, but with a hometown feel.
 It’s best for residents of Colorado, Arizona or California who live in its service area.

 The Bloom Package provides a linked checking and savings account, which encourages saving and smart money management.
 You can use the savings balance as overdraft protection and set up automatic transfers from checking to savings.
 It’s a great way to stay on top of your money.